On generalized Namioka spaces and joint continuity of functions on product of spaces: Topological Fubini theorems and category theorems

-Theorem~A.3 generalizes easily to product of finitely many spaces each of which has a locally countable pseudo-base.
-But it does not generalize to infinite products, even when each space has a countable base.
-For example, let $X=[0,1]$ and $A=[0,1/2]$; then $A^\infty$ is nowhere dense in $X^\infty$, but $A$ is of second category in $X$ \cite{KU32}.
-In addition, if neither of $X$ and $Y$ has a locally countable pseudo-base, then Theorem~A.3 might be false, even when each space is metrizable (see, e.g., \cite{C76, P79} for counterexamples).
+Corollary~A.1$^{\prime\prime}$ and Theorem~A.3 generalize easily to product of finitely many spaces each of which has a locally countable $\pi$-base.
+But Theorem~A.3 does not generalize to infinite products, even when each space has a countable base.
+For example, let $X=[0,1]$ and $A=[0,1/2]$; then $A^\infty$ is nowhere dense in $X^\infty$, but $A$ is non-meager in $X$ \cite{KU32}.
+In addition, if neither of $X$ and $Y$ has a locally countable $\pi$-base, then Theorem~A.3 might be false, even when each space is metrizable (see, e.g., \cite{C76, P79} for counterexamples).